splunk/public-o11y-docs/infrastructure/tutorials/aws-tutorial/about-aws-tutorial.rst

     get-started-aws-imm

-Deploy the Splunk Distribution of OpenTelemetry Collector in a Kubernetes cluster and start monitoring your Kubernetes platform using Splunk Observability Cloud.
+Deploy the Splunk Distribution of OpenTelemetry Collector with AWS integrations and start monitoring your AWS platform using Splunk Observability Cloud.

 .. raw:: html